 - Your bank or credit card account number;

 - The name of the person you contacted at the bank, along with the date, if applicable;

-- Description of the complaint.
+- A description of the complaint.
 State what happened, giving the dates involved and the names of those you dealt with at the bank.
 Include copies of any letters or other documents that may help the Federal Reserve to investigate your complaint.
-Please do not send original documents, copies are preferred; and remember to sign and date your letter.
+The Federal Reserve asks that you do not send original documents, copies are preferred.
+Remember to sign and date your letter.

 It's important to give the Federal Reserve as much information about the problem as possible; this will assist the Federal Reserve in providing a quicker response to you.